SnipWise/snip-sdk/README.md

 // Clear all history
 agent.ReplaceMessagesWith([]*ai.Message{})

-// Or start with new system instructions agent.ReplaceMessagesWith([]*ai.Message{
+// Or start with new system instructions (using ReplaceMessagesWith) agent.ReplaceMessagesWith([]*ai.Message{
     ai.NewSystemTextMessage("You are a code review expert"), })

+// Easier way: use ReplaceMessagesWithSystemMessages agent.ReplaceMessagesWithSystemMessages([]string{
+    "You are a helpful assistant specialized in French cuisine.", "You should always emphasize the importance of using fresh, local ingredients.", "You are passionate about traditional cooking techniques.", })
 ```

 ### Remote Agent Limitations

 When using `RemoteAgent`, be aware that:
-- `ReplaceMessagesWith()` is not supported (message history is managed server-side)
+- `ReplaceMessagesWith()` and `ReplaceMessagesWithSystemMessages()` are not supported (message history is managed server-side)
 - `GetCurrentContextSize()` makes an HTTP call and may return 0 on errors
 - `GetMessages()` fetches from the server, so cache results if needed